MDAStanford/Cyber-Security-Project-1/README.md

 What is the advantage of a jump box?

-The advantage of the JumpBox file is that it's a single point of entry that can be monitored and protected.
+The advantage of the JumpBox is that it's a single point of entry that can be monitored and protected.